microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 Our future plan includes but not limited to :
 - [ ] System support and finetuning for LLaMA
+- [ ] ZeRO-Offload (CPU/NVMe) is currently not supported but coming soon
 - [ ] Generalizing DeepSpeed-RLHF abstraction and system support for a wide range of RL algorithms/paradigms
-- [ ] Investigating the RLHF training instability
+- [ ] Auto-tuning of system optimizations

 ## 💬 DeepSpeed Chat and DeepSpeed Community 💬